COVID-19 Resources & News

 The Maine Department of Labor has received questions from employers and workers around COVID-19, the novel Coronavirus.
 Therefore, the Department put together the following resources.

-The Maine Center for Disease Control (CDC) continues to urge all Maine residents to take precautions and follow guidelines issued by the U.S. Centers for Disease Control and Prevention (U.S. CDC).
+The Maine Center for Disease Control (CDC) urges all Maine residents to take precautions and follow guidelines issued by the U.S. Centers for Disease Control and Prevention (U.S. CDC).

 •Avoid shaking hands as a greeting.